White Cheddar and Cranberry Dip

 - Cranberries: I recommend fresh cranberries for this recipe.

-How to Make White Cheddar and Cranberry Dip
+How to Make Cranberry Cream Cheese Dip

-In a large bowl, mix together the white cheddar and cream cheese.
+1. In a large bowl, mix together the white cheddar and cream cheese.
 Fold in the cranberry sauce and fresh cranberries.

-Next, transfer the mixture into a prepared baking dish.
+2. Next, transfer the mixture into a prepared baking dish.
 Bake in a 375F oven for 18-23 minutes or until heated through and bubbly.

-Lastly, sprinkle the reserved cheddar cheese on top and place it under a broiler for a few minutes or until the cheese is melted.
-Keep an eye on it as the cheese burns easily.
+3. Lastly, sprinkle the reserved cheddar cheese on top and place it under a broiler for a few minutes or until the cheese is melted.

 To Make Ahead